davidDuymelinck/PseudoStatic/README.md

 To make the site work on html only servers I added a `php console.php build:site` command.
 This puts all static assets in the public directory and all non php related templates in the distr folder.
 Because I didn't want to touch the urls in the templates the command will create index.html files.

+One of the features of other static site software is using the markdown formating.
+I added it as a twig extension.